M-Salloum-M/codeChallenge003MohammadSalloumRepository/README.md

 TESTING

 For simplicity only the customer model is tested using AssertEquals method.
-APIs can be tested using REST Assured later...
+APIs can be tested using REST Assured, 3rd party API was tested...
 ************************************************************************************